Services for Faculty & Staff

 One-on-One and Group Trainings

 Counseling Services will sponsor multiple group trainings throughout the fall and spring semesters.
 These will be announced on the website and through email.
 However, with an understanding that it can be difficult to attend a training offered during the week which may conflict with your teaching or work schedule, Counseling Services also offers all of the trainings in a one-on-one setting as well.
-If you are interested in a scheduling a one-on-one training, or if your department or a group of faculty are interested in scheduling a group training, call or email Emily directly.
+If you are interested in a scheduling a one-on-one training, or if your department or a group of faculty are interested in scheduling a group training, call or email Counseling Services.

 Training topics include: